mebaatw/panafrican/src/pages/articles/nubian-arch.md

 The deffufa is a unique structure in Nubian Architecture.
 Three known deffufas exist: the <a href="https://commons.wikimedia.org/wiki/Category:Western_Deffufa">Western Deffufa</a> at Kerma,  <a href="http://www.traveladventures.org/continents/africa/kerma-deffufas04.html">Eastern Deffufa</a>, and a third, little-known deffufa.

 <blockquote>The Western Deffufa forms an imposing sight in the vicinity of the small Sudanese town of Kareema.
 Like the other Deffufas, it was built of thick mud-brick walls to provide cooler temperature in the hot climate.
 The structure is comprised of three stories and stretches over an area of 15,070 sq feet and is about 18 m. tall.
-The Deffufa is farther surrounded by a boundary wall.
+The Deffufa is farther surrounded by a boundary wall.<br/>

 Inside the Deffufa were columned chambers connected by a complex network of passageways.
 The walls were lavishly decorated with faience tiles and inlays and gold leaf.
 Magnificent paintings showing exotic scenes of the wild-life from the sub-Sahara served as visual luxury in Kerma's arid environment.
 A staircase seems to have lead to a shrine on the roof of the building.
 Evidence of a limestone altar, built for animal sacrifice, was also found.
 The repeated works of construction and development efforts indicate the centrality of the monument in the town of Kerma; most likely the town's principal temple.<sup>[7]</sup></blockquote>